 Marketers could make use of helpful voice-activated search stats like this one.
-According to recent data, 52% of smart speaker owners are willing to learn about promotions from brands through their devices.
-This means that marketers should get more aggressive with their marketing campaigns on voice.
+According to recent data, 52% of smart speaker owners are willing to learn about brand promotions through their devices.
+It means that marketers should get more aggressive with their marketing campaigns on voice.

-Today’s consumers are also more informed and more discerning than ever.
-In fact, 51% of those who shop using voice-enabled devices also use voice search to find products and decide if they’re worth purchasing at all.
-Moreover, 22% of them make purchases using voice, and 17% use it to reorder items.
+Today’s consumers are more informed and more discerning than ever.
+In fact, 58% of those who shop using voice-enabled devices also voice search products once a week that they can add to their shopping list.

-21. 43% of voice-enabled device owners shop with their devices.
+21. 44% of voice-enabled device owners use their devices for shopping once a week.

 Voice devices offer hands-free searching from the convenience and comfort of our homes.
-As such, it’s no surprise that 43% of voice-enabled device owners shop using their devices.
-This is a 41% increase compared to numbers from 2018.
+As such, it’s no surprise that 44% of voice-enabled device owners shop using their devices at least once a week to buy household items, groceries, etc.

 Search Engine and Google Voice Searches

-A number of consumers now rely on voice search to find anything they want to know about through platforms like Google and Bing.
-This was one of the early uses of voice search, as people initially focused on using the feature for this very purpose.
+Many consumers now rely on voice search to find anything they want to know through platforms like Google and Bing.
+This was one of the early uses of voice search, as people initially mostly focused on using the feature for this very purpose.

-22. Google’s AI studied 2,865 romance novels to communicate less formally.
+22. Google’s AI studied 2,865 romance novels to learn how to communicate less formally.

 23. Almost 20% of voice search queries start from a set of 25 keywords.

 It seems like people have common search habits when using voice.
 According to the search by voice statistics, almost 20% of voice search queries start with one of 25 set keywords.
-The top words are “how” at 8.64%, “what” at 5.01%, and “best” at 2.63%.
-Keep in mind that targeting high-volume keywords could decrease organic traffic as much as 20% because of the high level of competition, according to the latest digital marketing trends.
+The top words are “how” with 8.64%, “what” with 5.01%, and “best” with 2.63%.

 24. 51% of consumers use voice search to find restaurants.

 Restaurants are getting more attention from voice search users as well.
 According to research, 51% of consumers prefer voice searching for restaurants they’re interested in.
-This is the most commonly voice-searched business, beating out the likes of hotels and doctors.
+It’s the most commonly voice-searched business, beating out the likes of hotels and doctors.

-25. 25% of searches made on the Windows 10 taskbar are voice search.
+25. 25% of searches made on the Windows 10 taskbar are voice searches.